 - Traditional Research: For this track, “research” is broadly defined and can include scientific experiments, critical literature evaluations, human subject research, etc.

-Although the APEX projects might vary in terms of content and direction, all projects will require the following (note that additional details can be found on the APEX Basecamp site on myCourses):
+Although the APEX projects might vary in terms of content and direction, all projects will require the following:

 - An APEX advisor from UMass Dartmouth with whom you will work closely in designing and completing your project.